nicholasbs/jquery-tiny-validation/README.md

           return re.test(zip) ? true : "Invalid zip code (ex.
 12345 or 12345-1234)";
     }}});

-This function will be called for any input fields with `data-validate="zipCode"`.
+This function will be called for any input fields with `zipCode` in its `data-validate` HTML attribute.

 ##License